-Under SEC Memorandum Circular No. 5, Series of 2013, the submission of the certificate of compliance with the SEC CG Code has been discontinued.
+Under SEC Memorandum Circular No. 5, Series of 2013, the submission of the certificate of compliance with the SEC CG Code of Corporate Governance has been discontinued.
 Prior to such discontinuance, or until 2012, PLDT certificate of compliance was signed by the Chief Governance Officer and President & CEO as required under SEC Memorandum Circular No. 3, Series of 2007.
 In case the SEC should revive or reinstate the requirement for listed companies to submit a certificate of compliance, such certificate will be attested to by the Chief Governance Officer, Chairman and President & CEO of PLDT, if so mandated by the SEC.

-The PLDT CG Manual, which adopted substantially all of the provisions of the SEC CG Code, the PLDT Code of Ethics and other implementing policies which contain the respective duties of the directors, officers and employees have been disseminated to them and the Company implements communication and education programs on corporate governance to enhance understanding of such duties and foster a culture of good governance and ethical business practices and conduct.
+The PLDT CG Manual, which was adopted in accordance with the requirements of the Code of Corporate Governance For Publicly-Listed Companies, the PLDT Code of Ethics and other implementing policies which contain the respective duties of the directors, officers and employees have been disseminated to them and the Company implements communication and education programs on corporate governance to enhance understanding of such duties and foster a culture of good governance and ethical business